 Battersea Power Station Kirtling Street SW8

-Designed by Giles Gilbert Scott and completed in 1934 this building is currently derelict.
+Designed by Giles Gilbert Scott and completed in 1934 this building and the surrounding site is being developed.

 Carreras Cigarette Factory (pix) Hampstead Road NW1

 Designed by M E & O H Collins with A G Porri in 1928 it was inspired by Tutankhamen's Tomb and has two 8' black cats above the entrance.
 It is now offices known as Greater London House.

 Designed by Wallis Gilbert & Partners in 1931-5 in an Egyptian style with vibrant colours and an impressive entrance.
 The front offices have been restored for Gallaghers and the rear converted to a Tesco supermarket.
 The former canteen added in 1938-9 has a green marble tiled washroom. [more info] [extra pix]